bubbzDotDev/CSE341-Final_project/README.md

 1. Click `Confirm merge`.

-1. When you receive the following message: `Pull request successfully merged and closed`, you can safely delete the feature branch with the button to the right.
+1. When you receive the following message: `Pull request successfully merged and closed`, you can safely delete the remote feature branch with the button to the right.

+1. To delete the branch locally, switch to `dev` and run `git branch -d [branch name]` and then repeat steps starting at step 3 or 5 to start your next feature!

 1. Questions?
 Ask in Slack or check out [this handy guide](https://github.com/joshnh/Git-Commands):